 When the RPT key (repeat) is depressed, the negative bias on terminal X1 and on the Print tube screen grid is removed and the tube is ready to fire at any pulse it receives from the Sharpener tube.
 Depressing the RPT key together with a letter key will therefore continuously print the depressed plain or enciphered letter.

 When the Print tube fires, the print and trip magnet are activated.
 Both magnets are energized in a quite special way.
 The Print capacitors C101 & C102 and Trip capacitors C106 & C107 are constantly charged though R109 and R110 to +200 Volts.
-When the Print tube fires, this short the circuit and discharges the caps though the tube-print-trip circuit, in series with the caps.
+Since charged capacitors don't draw current, no current flows through the Trip Magnet circuit.
+When the Print tube fires, this shorts the circuit and discharges the capacitors though the tube-print-trip circuit, in series with the capacitors.
+Their discharge current energized the Trip Magnet.

 At the bottom of the circuit diagram is the Shift tube section that memorizes the current shift mode, shows the current mode with a neon lamp and controls the threshold of the Sharpener to know what signals to accept in LET or FIG mode.